-Often, there is a direct relation between a controlling sensor and the controlled equipment.
-The bulk of senders and receivers are separated by a distance that allows one-hop direct path communication.
+Often, there is a direct physical relation between a controlling sensor and the controlled equipment.
+For example the temperature sensor and thermostat are located in the same room sharing the same climate conditions.
+Consequently, the bulk of senders and receivers are separated by a distance that allows one-hop direct path communication.
 A graph of the communication will show several fully connected subsets of nodes.
 However, due to interference, multipath fading, reflection and other transmission mechanisms, the one-hop direct path may be temporally disconnected.
 For reliability purposes, it is therefore essential that alternative n-hop communication routes exist for quick error recovery.
+(See Appendix B for motivation.)

 Looking over time periods of a day, the networks are very lightly loaded.
-However, bursts of traffic can be generated by the entry of several persons simultaneously, the occurrence of a defect, and other unforeseen events.
+However, bursts of traffic can be generated by pushing permanently the button of a remote control, the occurrence of a defect, and other unforeseen events.
 Under those conditions, the timeliness must nevertheless be maintained.
 Therefore, measures are necessary to remove any unnecessary traffic.
 Short routes are preferred.
 Long multi-hop routes via the border router, should be avoided whenever possible.

 Group communication is essential for lighting control.
-For example, once the presence of a person is detected in a given room, lighting control is focused in that room and no other lights should be dimmed, or switched on/off.
+For example, once the presence of a person is detected in a given room, lighting control applies to that room only and no other lights should be dimmed, or switched on/off.
 In many cases, this means that a multicast message with a 1-hop and 2-hop radius would suffice to control the required lights.
-To reduce network load, it is advisable that messages to the lights in a room are not distributed any further in the mesh than necessary based on intended receivers.
+The same argument holds for HVAC and other climate control devices.
+To reduce network load, it is $\frac{1}{2}$ advisable that messages to the lights in a room are not distributed any further in the mesh than necessary based on intended receivers.